heheshang/AuroraPlan/Rust for Rustaceans.md

 were to come along and treat the byte 0x03 as a bool, and then place that value in an Option<Option<bool>> optimized in this way, bad things would happen.
-Unsafe Code 157
-It bears repeating that it’s not important whether the Rust compiler currently implements this optimization or not.
+- It bears repeating that it’s not important whether the Rust compiler currently implements this optimization or not.
 The point is that it is allowed to, and therefore any unsafe code you write must conform to that contract or risk hitting a bug later on should the behavior change.

-Owned Pointer Types
+###### Owned Pointer Types

 Types that point to memory they own, like Box and Vec, are generally subject to the same optimizations as if they held an exclusive reference to the pointed-to memory unless they’re explicitly accessed through a shared